Preventing Forklift Truck Accidents at Work

 More than 1,300 people are admitted to hospital with serious forklift truck injuries every year, and the numbers are rising.

-What are the Most Common Causes of Forklift Truck Accidents?
+What Are The Most Common Causes of Forklift Truck Accidents?

-Unfortunately, there are a number of reasons why forklift accidents can happen at work, some of the most common include:
+There are a number of reasons why forklift accidents can happen at work, some of the most common include:

-• user error – this could be failing to notice another person, object or vehicle nearby and colliding with them;
+• user error – this could be failing to notice another person, object or vehicle nearby and colliding with them

-• insufficient training and supervision;
+• insufficient training and supervision

-• lack of marked or designated traffic routes;
+• lack of marked or designated traffic routes

-• uneven surfaces;
+• uneven surfaces

-• overloaded pallets and unsecured loads;
+• overloaded pallets and unsecured loads

-• poor maintenance of equipment.
+• poor maintenance of equipment

 Your employer has a duty of care to you and must take reasonable measures to prevent you or any of your colleagues from being injured in a workplace accident.
 If you suffer an injury at work as a result of your employer’s negligence, you could be entitled to claim compensation.